Colonial America Unit Study American Girl Felicity Fields of Daisies

 *Ideas To Think About & Discuss-

-+ It is certainly important to study how our country was established and how we gained our independence.
-If you have been following along through the Colonial America Unit, or the Early American History Curriculum, we have read about many brave men, women, and even children who risked and sacrificed their lives for the cause of freedom.
-They went to battle so America would be a FREE COUNTRY FOR ALL !
+If you’ve been following the Colonial America Unit, or the Early American History Curriculum, you’ve read about many brave men, women, and even children who risked their lives for freedom.
+They fought so America could be a free country for everyone to enjoy!

 Let’s find out first how God’s ideas of government and freedom compare to the ideas of government and freedom that we celebrate on Independence Day in America!